lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 2. **Freed attention directed to high-value human activities** → Innovation, relationships, complex judgment
 3. **High-value human activities generate competitive advantage** → Market differentiation
 4. **Competitive advantage generates resources** → Investment in better AI and human development
-5. **Cycle accelerates** → Compound growth in organizational capability
+5. **Cycle accelerates** → Compound growth in organisational capability

 The key is ensuring freed attention doesn't just dissipate or get consumed by low-value activities.
-It requires intentional organizational design.}
+It requires intentional organisational design.}

 \subsection{Emulsion: Combining Human and Machine Intelligence}

 \notes{Organizations are like an emulsion mixing oil and water.
 The machine component could be replaced by better technology, but the human component - the vital, life-giving element - cannot be easily separated or substituted.
-Successful organizations need to develop structures that combine human and machine intelligence in stable, productive ways.
+Successful organisations need to develop structures that combine human and machine intelligence in stable, productive ways.

-This means reversing the power dynamics and ensuring the organization remains in touch with its business differentiators, because in the long run those differentiators are unlikely to include AI - they'll include the human elements that AI cannot replicate.}
+This means reversing the power dynamics and ensuring the organisation remains in touch with its business differentiators, because in the long run those differentiators are unlikely to include AI - they'll include the human elements that AI cannot replicate.}

 \include{_business/includes/attention-flywheel-example-dsa.md}
 \include{_business/includes/attention-flywheel-example-ai-at-cam.md}
-\includes{_policy/includes/innovation-economy-conclusion.md}
+\include{_policy/includes/innovation-economy-conclusion.md}

 \subsection{Developing Board-Level Digital Literacy}

 \notes{Business leaders must lead in developing digital literacy at the board level to ensure governance structures can effectively oversee AI implementation while maintaining appropriate human oversight.
-This doesn't mean boards need to become technical experts - it means they need frameworks for asking the right questions about AI systems and their organizational impacts.}
+This doesn't mean boards need to become technical experts - it means they need frameworks for asking the right questions about AI systems and their organisational impacts.}

 \newslide{Board-Level AI Governance Questions}